-Tip If you are a regular user of different paper types, you can change rolls more quickly if you preload rolls of different paper types are different paper. preload rolls of different paper types on different spindles.
-Extra spindles are available for purchase, see Accessories on page 103.
+Tip If you are a regular user of different paper types, you can change rolls more quickly if you preload rolls of different paper types on different spindles.
+Extra spindles are available for purchase, see Accessories on page 105.

 Load a roll onto the spindle